rkoz1/blog/content/english/blog/home_lab.md

 I went for the absolute basic model with a M4 chip and 16GB ram - more than plenty for the type of things I will talk about in this post

 The system consumes **4w of power when idle**, which is incredible.
-It runs cool and completely quiet and you can theoretically place it anywhere around the house or you could make it portable, if you're a DYI magician
+It runs cool and completely quiet and you can theoretically place it anywhere around the house or you could make it portable, if you're a DIY magician

 {{<youtube MNnpzamnX84 >}}